the avi amalanshu lair

 I grew up in the wonderful Hauz Khas, New Delhi, India.
 During breaks, you'll find me there hanging out with old friends, my parents and the dog.
 I was born in Baltimore and spent some early years in Santa Clara.
 I guess that makes me an expat/international student from India's perspective.

-back (home) · detailed statement + interests · forth (projects)
+back (home) · detailed statement + interests · forth (papers)

-If you scroll down, you'll find abstracts for some key projects of mine.
+If you scroll down, you'll find abstracts for my publications so far.

 DVFL